shopware/docs/guides/hosting/installation-updates/composer.md

 │   └── sitemap # rw shared - generated sitemaps
 ├── var
-│   ├── cache # rw local - contains the containers, which contains additional cache directories (twig, translations, etc) │   ├── log # a - append only, can be change in the monlog config
+│   ├── cache # rw local - contains the containers, which contains additional cache directories (twig, translations, etc) │   ├── log # a - append only, can be change in the monolog config

 ro - Readonly after deployment rw shared - read and write access, it should be shared across the app servers